FrancescoMorri/spoti-term/README.md

 ## General Issues and To-Do's
 - The cover is not centered, but that should be an easy (?) fix
 - Pretty sure it could be optimized to run only when the key for new song is clicked, instead of constantly checking
+- Add a wave thingy that moves with the music